8 Ways To Deliver Your Next Online or Offline Training Course

 Ah, the online course.
 It opens up access to education that might not otherwise be available to students due to geographical location; it increases your profits as there are no overheads such as venue hire and it makes your business super scalable as you can train thousands of people from all over the world all at once whilst you’re sipping a pina colada on the Gili Islands (I do this a lot!).

-A self-paced online course simply means that you have built a course that sits on an online platform, that your students can enroll in at anytime they like, and progress through at their own speed without having to hit any deadlines of any kind.
+A self-paced online course simply means that you have built a course that sits on an online platform, that your students can enrol in at any time they like, and progress through at their own speed without having to hit any deadlines of any kind.

 Method #3: Online Courses – Instructor-Lead or Synchronistic